Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Here's the key insight: these theories often ask fundamentally different questions about language.
-Some focus on what language IS (its internal structure), others on what language DOES (its social and cognitive functions), and still others on how language CHANGES (across time and communities).
-Don't just memorize definitions—know which theoretical framework applies to which type of linguistic question, and be ready to compare their core assumptions.
+These theories often ask fundamentally different questions about language.
+Some focus on what language is (its internal structure), others on what language does (its social and cognitive functions), and still others on how language changes (across time and communities).
+Don't just memorize definitions.
+Know which theoretical framework applies to which type of linguistic question, and be ready to compare their core assumptions.

-These theories focus on describing and explaining the internal architecture of language—how sounds, words, and sentences are organized into systematic patterns.
-The core question here is: what are the building blocks of language, and what rules govern their combination?
+These theories focus on describing and explaining the internal architecture of language: how sounds, words, and sentences are organized into systematic patterns.
+The core question is: what are the building blocks of language, and what rules govern their combination?

-Compare: Structuralism vs. Generative Grammar—both analyze language as a rule-governed system, but structuralism describes surface patterns while generative grammar posits innate, universal deep structures.
-If asked about language universals, Chomsky's framework is your go-to.
+Compare: Structuralism vs. Generative Grammar: both analyze language as a rule-governed system, but structuralism describes surface patterns within a particular language, while generative grammar posits innate, universal deep structures shared by all languages.
+If you're asked about language universals, Chomsky's framework is your go-to.

-Compare: Cognitive Linguistics vs. Generative Grammar—both address the language-mind relationship, but generative grammar treats language as a specialized, innate module, while cognitive linguistics sees it as emerging from general cognitive abilities.
+Compare: Cognitive Linguistics vs. Generative Grammar: both address the language-mind relationship, but generative grammar treats language as a specialized, innate module separate from other cognition, while cognitive linguistics sees language as emerging from general cognitive abilities.
 This distinction frequently appears in theoretical comparison questions.

 These frameworks examine how language functions in social contexts and how it varies across communities, situations, and time.
-The key insight: language is never neutral—it's shaped by and shapes social reality.
+The core point: language is never neutral.
+It's shaped by and shapes social reality.

-Compare: Functionalism vs. Generative Grammar—functionalists argue that language structure emerges from use and communication, while generativists claim structure is innate and independent of function.
-This is a fundamental theoretical divide you should be able to articulate clearly.
+Compare: Functionalism vs. Generative Grammar: functionalists argue that language structure emerges from use and communication, while generativists claim structure is innate and independent of function.
+This is one of the most fundamental theoretical divides in linguistics, and you should be able to articulate both sides clearly.

-These areas represent the fundamental levels of linguistic analysis—the building blocks you'll apply regardless of which theoretical framework you're working within.
-Every linguistic theory must account for these levels of structure.
+These areas represent the fundamental levels of linguistic analysis.
+Regardless of which theoretical framework you're working within, you'll need to analyze language at these levels.
+Every linguistic theory must account for these layers of structure.

 | Concept | Best Examples |